dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/port-detailed-cases.md

 By default everything is optional, so usually it's not necessary to call `.IsRequired(false)`.

+### Spatial support

+For spatial support, EF Core recommends using a third-party library such as [NetTopologySuite](https://github.com/NetTopologySuite/NetTopologySuite).

 ### Independent associations

 EF Core does not support independent associations (an EDM concept that allows the relationship between two entities to be defined independent from the entities themselves).
 A similar concept supported in EF Core is [shadow properties](/ef/core/modeling/shadow-properties).